kolodziejpawel98/PremierLeagueApp/README.md

 # Premier League App

-Graphic interface written in python, using the Qt framework.
+Graphic interface written in **python**, using the **Qt framework**.
 The application presents the results of matches, in the best league in the world.